jlw-ecoevo/gRodon2/README.md

+** Do you have growth rates matched to genomes for cultured isolates?
+Email JL <jakeweis@usc.edu, jw4336@terpmail.umd.edu> and she will be happy to incorporate that data into the next version of gRodon in development!
+They are always on the lookout for more data, and always happy to have more collaborators on board.**

 # `gRodon`

 `gRodon` is an R package to estimate maximal growth rates of prokaryotes and microbial eukaryotes (**new in v2.0.0**) from genome-wide codon usage statistics.
 You can find a detailed tutorial (vignette) on how to use the `gRodon` package [here](https://jlw-ecoevo.github.io/gRodon-vignette).